arqtv/QBOX/SetupGuide.md

       [all]

-      dtoverlay=mipi-dbi-spi,spi0-0,speed=32000000
-      dtparam=compatible=mipi-dbi-st7789v\0panel-mipi-dbi-spi
-      dtparam=width=320,height=240
+      dtoverlay=mipi-dbi-spi,spi0-0,speed=40000000
+      dtparam=compatible=mipi-dbi-st7789vl\0panel-mipi-dbi-spi
+      dtparam=width=320,height=240,width-mm=49,height-mm=37
       dtparam=reset-gpio=27,dc-gpio=25,backlight-gpio=18
       ```

+ 7. If gpio 18 is needed for a HAT (EG the IQ Audio DAC+ HAT) then use backlight-gpio-23 and move the Jumper on the QBox Carrier board to the 23 position.

-   6. Now, after a reboot, you should see the CLI appear on the LCD.
+ 8. Now, after a reboot, you should see the CLI appear on the LCD.
 To run the desktop environment, you can run:
       ```text
       wayfire
       ```
-      The desktop environment should be up and running!
+      The desktop environment should now be up and running!